-WPARSTOP Signifies that the WPAR has undergone deactivation.
-The callout to registered routines occurs after all other kernel subsystem processing occurs.
-Kernel components registering and desiring to see the WPAR deactivation are informed that an existing WPAR with the cid parameter set has now left the AIX 5.1 kernel system.
+WPARSTART Signifies that the WPAR is undergoing activation.
+The callout to registered routines occurs occurs after all other kernel subsystem processing occurs.
+Kernel components registering and desiring to see the WPAR deactivation are informed that an existing WPAR with the cid parameter set has now left the AIX® 5.1 kernel system.